openedx/edx-documentation/en_us/shared/course_assets/course_wiki.rst

 Showing or Hiding the Wiki
 ********************************

-When you create a course, a wiki is included by default, and a **Wiki** page is visible at the top of the course page.
-If you do not want to use the course wiki, you can hide the **Wiki** page at the top of the course.

-To show or hide the wiki in the course tabs, follow these steps.
+To disable or enable the Wiki application, follow these steps.

 #.
-Open your course in Studio.
+In Studio, from the **Content** menu select **Pages & Resources**.
 #.
-Select **Content**, then **Pages**.
+Click the gear icon on the **Wiki** card shown on this page.
 #.
-Select the eye icon in the **Wiki** row.
-The **Wiki** page is hidden when
-   the eye icon has a slash through it.
-You can show the **Wiki** page again by selecting the eye icon.
+From the **Configure wiki** modal, select the toggle to enable or disable the **wiki**.
+#.
+Select **Apply** to save your configuration changes.

-When you hide the wiki in your course, any existing articles remain in the edX- wide wiki, but the **Wiki** page is removed from your course pages.
+When you hide the wiki in your course, any existing articles remain in the edX- wide wiki, but the Wiki page is removed from your course pages.

 ..
 In XML authoring, remove the `{"type": "wiki"}` entry in your `/policies/TERM/policy.json` file.